abhii04/song-recommender/README.md

 This project was created to demonstrate basic recommendation techniques using genre data.
 Feel free to contribute or use it as a template for similar applications.

 ---

-Feel free to adjust the content based on your specific implementation details and any additional features you may have included in your app!